Description

 Covers cardiorespiratory fitness, functional training, agility, balance, and teamwork through a variety of team sports.
 Incorporates sport-specific related skills in both drill and game/action environments.
 Audit available.

 PE 182W.
-Physical Activity for Weight Control.
-1 Credit.
+Physical Activity for Weight Management I. 1 Credit.

-Introduces an independent and applied physical exercise program to promote physical activity and improve body composition.
-Promotes healthy behavior change patterns.
-Covers the application of pre- and post-fitness assessment.
+Introduces an independent and applied physical exercise program to promote physical activity in all areas of fitness including cardiovascular, resistance training, and flexibility/mobility.
+Explore healthy behavior change through exercise, nutrition, and habits.
 Audit available.

 PE 182Y.
 Indoor Cycling.
 1 Credit.